-Being storm-ready: How to prepare for Hurricane Dorian
+Being storm-ready: How to prepare for a hurricane in the Maritimes

 Non-perishable food, water, flashlights and batteries are a must — and don't forget a manual can opener